Honors Undergraduate Research Award

 Poster presentation at the annual symposium

-Award recipients must prepare a poster to be presented at the Nevada Undergraduate Research Symposium, held at the Joe Crowley Student Union on Tuesday, May 1, 2018.
+Award recipients must prepare a poster to be presented at the Nevada Undergraduate Research Symposium in the spring.
 The poster should represent the research, scholarship or creative activity completed during the course of the funded project.

 Awardees and their mentors are also required to provide feedback on the program by completing a questionnaire provided by Undergraduate Research.

 You should prepare all of the following documents prior to beginning the online application—you will not be able to save your progress and return later.
 Proposals that do not conform to the format requirements, are late or are incomplete will not be accepted for review.

 - Human Subjects or Vertebrate Animals Documents (if required)

 Letter of Recommendation

 It is your responsibility to request a support letter from your mentor.
 You will have an opportunity to upload the document during the online application.